pearlyn-r/isp/README.md

 # Information Security Practicals
 These are the codes written me is Information Security Lab.
-This repository contains codes of several ciphers such as ceasar cipher,vernham cipher,vignere cipher,exponential key cipher(dillie hillman)
+This repository contains codes of several ciphers such as ceasar cipher,vernham cipher,vignere cipher,exponential key cipher(diffie hellman)